Sun Images for Past 72 Hours

 โฐ Best Operating Times

-- 80m & 40m: Best at night and early morning (local time)
+- 80m & 40m: Best after local sunset through early morning (nighttime)

-- 17m, 15m: Excellent from mid-morning through late afternoon
+- 20m, 17m, 15m: Best from mid-morning to late afternoon (daytime)

 ๐ DX Opportunities